frankwang98/autoware.universe_comment/perception/ground_segmentation/README.md

 ## Purpose

-The `ground_segmentation` is a node that remove the ground points from the input pointcloud.
+The `ground_segmentation` is a node that remove the ground points from the input pointcloud. 过滤地面

 ## Inner-workings / Algorithms